In the world of electric shavers, there’s three big names:

 Braun wins over Norelco with its Series 9 foil shaver here.
 The brand’s latest, it features a stunning feat of 10 directions which is a total record in the world of electric shavers.
 It’s simply unmatched.

-Series 7 and 5 are on par with Norelco’s 8900 or 9700 Series – exactly 8 directions, which is an a very smooth, high quality shave anyways.
+Series 7 and 5 are on par with Norelco’s 8900 from Amazon.com or 9700 Series – exactly 8 directions, which is a very smooth, high quality shave anyways.

 The Norelco rotary I use, being a bit older, spins ‘only’ in 5 directions.
 Sure, I do get a bit of a better job with my Braun, but even 5 directions is plenty.